How to Install Telnet on Ubuntu 26.04, 24.04 and 22.04

 Connections that hang without responding typically indicate firewall blocking or network routing issues.

-Check local firewall rules:
+Check local firewall rules first:

 sudo ufw status numbered